Do you need to make a member(s) of your staff redundant?

 - Skills, experience and appraisal data (be careful to avoid sex/disability discrimination)

-At times, employees will self-select and volunteer to be made redundant (usually if they are close to retirement age anyway and their redundancy pay will be worthwhile).
-Be sure to use and previously agreed redundancy procedures made with unions if applicable too.
+Some employees may self-select and volunteer to be made redundant (usually if they are close to retirement age anyway and their redundancy pay will be worthwhile).
+Be sure to use previously agreed redundancy procedures made with unions if applicable too.

 It is vital for you as an employer to…

-- The three key aspects of making an employee redundant are; consultation, selection, offer alternatives.
+The three key aspects of making an employee redundant are;

 What rights do redundant employees have?

-When dismissed due to redundancy, employees are entitled to redundancy pay, so long that;
+When dismissed due to redundancy, employees are entitled redundancy pay, provide the following conditions apply:

-- they are an employee of the company
+- they are a actual employee of the company, not a subcontractor

 - they have had at least two years of continuous service

 - they have been dismissed for redundancy purposes only.